Chipper Jones shines in Hall of Fame induction speech

 The nine-time All-Star outfielder batted .318 with 449 homers and 1,496 RBIs and is the first player inducted wearing the cap of the Angels, the team where he enjoyed his greatest success.

-Just as he did in his unflappable role in the bullpen during his career as an ace reliever, Hoffman was flawless in delivering his speech, closing it by thanking his wife.
+Just as he did in his unflappable role in the bullpen during his career as an ace reliever, Hoffman was flawless in delivering his speech, also closing it by thanking his wife, Tracy.

 "You shared with me this amazing journey of ups and downs from the beginning, always never letting me get too high or get too low," Hoffman said.
 "I love you."

-Hoffman, chosen in his third year on the ballot, played the bulk of his career with the San Diego Padres before finishing with the Milwaukee Brewers.
+Hoffman played the bulk of his career with the San Diego Padres before finishing with the Milwaukee Brewers.
 After failing to impress the front office in three years as a shortstop, he switched to the bullpen and became a star.
-Using a stultifying changeup, Hoffman recorded 601 saves over 18 seasons, second all-time to former Yankees star Mariano Rivera's 652.
+Using a stultifying change-up, Hoffman recorded 601 saves over 18 seasons, second all-time to former Yankees star Mariano Rivera's 652.

 "Mom, dad, you're the biggest reason I'm on this stage," Hoffman said.
 "In fact, you're all of my reasons.
 Not a day goes by that I'm not thankful for all both of you have done.
 I love you both beyond words."

-"I know Sparky Anderson is with us today," Morris said.
-"He taught me so many things.
-He taught me to fight through adversity."
+"Thank you mom and dad for everything you taught me and have done for me," Morris said, his voice cracking with emotion as he looked at his dad.
+"Mom, I know you're smiling down on us today.
+Dad, thank you for instilling in me the work ethic that was so vital to my success, but more than that you showed equal love for all your children.

-The crowning achievement of Morris' career was his 1-0 complete-game victory in Game 7 of the 1991 World Series while pitching for his hometown Twins against the Braves.
-Minnesota manager Tom Kelly wanted to take him out after nine innings and the 36-year-old Morris convinced him not to.
-Morris also thanked Kelly for that decision.
+"I know Sparky Anderson is with us here today," Morris added.
+"He taught me so many things, especially to respect this great game.
+He taught me a valuable lesson by allowing me to fail and fight through adversity."

 "For 19 years Lou Whitaker and I formed the longest running double play combination in the history of baseball," Trammell said, recalling the two were called up to the Tigers on the same day.
 "Lou, it was an honor and a pleasure to have played alongside you all those years.
 I hope someday you'll be up here, too."